-Before booking travel, and prior to beginning your journey, review the Country Information Sheets and any current travel alerts and warnings issued by the U.S. State Department or issued by your government (if you are a non-U.S. citizens may find similar resources from their own government, as well.
+Before booking travel, and prior to beginning your journey, review the important travel information provided by the U.S. State Department.
+Non-U.S. citizens may find similar resources from their own government, as well.
 Get updated information about your destination from the U.S. State Department here.

 Know Your Embassy

 Before traveling, find out where the nearest embassy will be located.
-Save the embassy’s contact information on your phone in case of an emergency.
+Save the embassy’s contact information in your phone in case of an emergency.
 Find the U.S. embassy directory here.
 Non-U.S. citizens will find similar information from their government online or by calling your government’s representative in the U.S.

 Care for Yourself and Your Valuables